 Pearl River Community College expects regular and punctual attendance of all students.

 - Regular semester day and all night classes - Academic and technical students missing a class more than twice the times it meets in a week during a semester will be dismissed from that class due to excessive absences.
-Career students enrolled in a "shop class" will be allowed a maximum of six absences during a semester.
+Students enrolled in a career-technical education lab will be allowed a maximum of six absences during a semester.

 - Summer day classes - Academic and technical students are allowed only two absences during any four week term.
-Career students enrolled in an eight week "shop course" are allowed four absences.
+Students enrolled in an eight week career-technical education lab are allowed four absences.

 - Weekend classes - A student should not be absent from any part of a weekend class.
 Only in extreme circumstances may a student be excused by the instructor for missing any portion of a weekend class session.